"Security vs. Interoperability" Arguments: An Analytical Framework: Abstract

 \section{Abstract}

-Concerns about big tech's monopoly power have featured prominently in recent media and policy discourse, and regulators across the US, the EU, and beyond have ramped up efforts to promote healthier competition in the market.
-One of the favored approaches is to require certain kinds of \emph{interoperation} between platforms, to mitigate the current concentration of power in the biggest companies.
-Unsurprisingly, interoperability initiatives have generally been met with vocal resistance by big tech companies.
-Perhaps more surprisingly, a significant part of that pushback has been in the name of \emph{security}---that is, arguing against interoperation on the basis that it will undermine security.
+Concerns about big tech's monopoly power have featured prominently in recent media and policy discourse, as regulators in the European Union (EU), the United States (US), and beyond have ramped up efforts to promote healthier market competition.
+One favored approach is to require certain kinds of \emph{interoperation} between platforms, to mitigate the current concentration of power in the biggest companies.
+Unsurprisingly, interoperability initiatives have generally been met with resistance by big tech companies.
+Perhaps more surprisingly, a significant part of that pushback is in the name of \emph{security}---that is, arguing against interoperation on the basis that it will undermine security.

-We conduct a detailed examination of ``security vs. interoperability'' arguments in the context of recent antitrust proceedings in the US and the EU.
-First, we propose a \emph{taxonomy} of such arguments.
-Second, we provide several detailed \emph{case studies}, which illustrate our taxonomy's utility in disentangling where security and interoperability are and are not in tension, where securing interoperable systems presents novel engineering challenges, and where ``security arguments'' against interoperability are really more about anti-competitive behavior than security.
-Third, we undertake a \emph{comparative analysis} that highlights key considerations around the interplay of economic incentives, market power, and security across diverse contexts where security and interoperability may appear to be in tension.
-We believe systematically distinguishing cases and patterns within our taxonomy and analytical framework can be a valuable analytical tool for experts and non-experts alike in today's fast-paced regulatory landscape.
+We conduct a systematic examination of ``security vs. interoperability'' (SvI) discourse in the context of EU antitrust and competition proceedings.
+Our resulting contributions are threefold.
+First, we propose a \emph{taxonomy} of SvI concerns in three categories: engineering, vetting, and hybrid.
+Second, we present an \emph{analytical framework} for assessing real-world SvI concerns, and illustrate its utility by analyzing several \emph{case studies} spanning our three taxonomy categories.
+Third, we undertake a \emph{comparative analysis} that highlights key considerations around the interplay of economic incentives, market power, and security across our diverse case study contexts, identifying common patterns in each taxonomy category.
+Our contributions provide valuable analytical tools for experts and non-experts alike to critically assess SvI discourse in today's fast-paced regulatory landscape.